 By John Gallo, MS, MBA – Dean of Graduate, Adult, and Online Education

-Many small traditional residential schools believe it is this interpersonal, small group dynamic that creates a uniqueness to the higher education experience.
-Hence, it cannot be replicated.
-Thus, the perception is that this disappears when the school goes online.
-Christian colleges often maintain that one of its core values is Biblical integration.
-To online neophytes, this can also appear lost when the school decides to go online.
+While online education has woven itself into the fabric of higher education, the concept can still be a controversial one in small, private, and Christian colleges.
+These schools often consider the small class size as a distinct advantage in relation to its larger university counterparts.
+To many small traditional residential schools, it is this interpersonal, small group dynamic that creates a uniqueness to the higher education experience that cannot be replicated, and the perception can be by some this is lost when the school goes online.
+Christian colleges often maintain that one of its core values is Biblical integration and to online neophytes, this can also appear lost when the school decides to go online.

-For instance, when Geneva College decided to move its adult program online in 2013, I, too, faced these questions and skeptics.
-The seal of Geneva College shows an open Bible to continually remind us that the Holy Scripture is the foundation of truth.
-Thus, it is the source all other common knowledge is judged against.
+When Geneva College decided to move its adult program online in 2013, I, too, faced these questions and skeptics.
+The seal of Geneva College shows an open Bible to continually remind us that the Holy Scripture is the foundation of truth and is the source with which all other common knowledge is judged against.
 Thus, to begin our online development, I first looked to Scripture to see if there were guiding principles that could help inform Geneva College in its move into online education.

-The apostle Paul is an excellent example.
-Afterall, Paul, fearful that he may not be able to get to see the church in Rome in person (Rom 1:11-13) uses the technological medium of the day (a letter) to educate that church from afar.
-As a result, the Book of Romans is perhaps the deepest theological book in all of scripture.
-From Paul’s example, we can learn some key principles for distance education:
+There is no greater example of this than the Apostle Paul.
+For example, Paul, fearful that he may not be able to get to see the church in Rome in person (Rom 1:11-13) uses the technological medium of the day (a letter) to educate that church from afar.
+What follows (the Book of Romans) is perhaps the deepest theological book in all of scripture.
+From Paul’s example, we can learn some keep principles for distance education:

 - In person is always better.
 Paul indicates that he longed (verse 11) to see the church in Rome.
-He recognized that being physically present to instruct is always the ideal.
-Which leads to the second point.
+A recognition that being physically present to instruct is always the ideal and which leads to the second point.

 - In person is not always available or practical.
-Paul was not able to be in Rome physically (verse 13).
-His obligations to spread the gospel (verse 14) took him to the far reaches of the ancient world.
-In other words, Paul could not be in two places at once.
+Paul was prevented (verse 13) from physically being in Rome.
+Because of his obligations to spread the gospel (verse 14), it took him to the far reaches of the ancient world and meant that Paul could not be in two places at once.

-- Distance learning is the “next best thing”.
-Since Paul could not be physically present with the church in Rome, under the authorship of the Holy Spirit, Paul pours his heart out in his letter.
-As a result, in God’s providence, Paul’s inability to visit Rome gave the world the inspired book of doctrine that is the Book of Romans.
+- Distance learning can be the “next best thing”.
+Because Paul could not be physically present with the church in Rome, under the authorship of the Holy Spirit, Paul pours his heart out in his letter.
+And in God’s providence, Paul’s inability to visit Rome, gave the world the inspired book of doctrine that is the Book of Romans.